Swopnil1/RNA-seq-analysis-meat-quality-chickens/README.md

 Now, we have all the files which we require to start the RNA-seq analysis process.

 ## RNA-sequencing pipeline followed in the anaylsis:
+1. Trimming and QC using fastp
+2. Alignment using Hisat2
+3. Sorting and indexing using samtools
+4. Read summarization using featureCounts from Subread
+5. Differntial expression analysis in RStudio

+### Trimming and QC using fastp
+fastp is a fast, all in one FASTQ preprocessor which is primarily designed for quality control (QC), filtering and trimming of next-generation sequencing (NGS) reads.